JamesChevalier/basis/README.md

 Configure Errbit in `config/initializers/errbit.rb`.

-If you're not staying open-source, you'll probably want to remove the `.travis.yml` file
+If you're not staying open-source, you'll probably want to:

+* Remove the `.travis.yml` file
+* Remove the `gem 'coveralls', require: false` line from the `Gemfile` file
+* Remove the first two lines in the `spec/rails_helper.rb` file

 ### Commands To Run